dszakallas/profile/src/_posts/2022-06-27-flux-vs-argocd.md

 |Selective reconciliation|⛔|✅|
 |Sync hooks|⚠️ Helm support|✅|

-## User interfaces
-The default Argo CD installation contains a web UI.
-There's no web UI for Flux.

 ## Kustomize

 [Kustomize](https://kustomize.io) is a utility for customizing application configuration in a template-free way, and is a core K8s tool shipping with `kubectl`.
 Both tools support Kustomize.